-- NZTA will continue to provide financial support to Council for the road network - The Council will continue to fund the level of service currently set out in this AMP and set out in the 2015-25 LTP - The dollar values shown in this Plan are October 2017 dollars - Renewal costs are best available estimates, based on current network needs, some especially very long term estimates (greater than five years), are rough order of cost estimates that need to be further researched and refined - The effects of known very likely or future developments are included. - Assumptions made on Total Useful Lives and Residual Useful Lives of the assets in relation to the asset valuation. - The asset data is considered to be reliable and fit for the purpose for developing the long term financial forecasts.

-- Reduction in NZTA's Funding Assistance Rate (FAR) by 1% every year to a base co-investment rate of 51% (first year of the LTP 2018) - No account has been made for potential change in level of service and resultant coinvestment as direct result of implementing One Network Road Classification. - The current level of development will slow down by about a third but continue at that rate for the duration of this plan.
+- NZTA will continue to provide financial support to Council for the road network - The Council will continue to fund the level of service currently set out in this AMP and set out in the 2018-28 LTP - The dollar values shown in this Plan are October 2017 dollars - Renewal costs are best available estimates, based on current network needs, some especially very long term estimates (greater than five years), are rough order of cost estimates that need to be further researched and refined - The effects of known very likely or future developments are included. - Assumptions made on Total Useful Lives and Residual Useful Lives of the assets in relation to the asset valuation. - The asset data is considered to be reliable and fit for the purpose for developing the long term financial forecasts. - Reduction in NZTA's Funding Assistance Rate (FAR) by 1% every year to a base co-investment rate of 51% (first year of the LTP 2018) - No account has been made for potential change in level of service and resultant co-investment as direct result of implementing One Network Road Classification. - Initially it was assumed that the level of development experienced during 2015-17 would slow down to about a third but this has proved not to be the case.
+We have modified our projections to allow for this growth to continue at that rate for the duration of this plan.